Authentic Lessons for 21st Century Learning

 After the discussion, ask participants to return to their groups of four from the previous activity.
 Pass out a chart tablet and markers to each group.

 Display slide 27, and tell groups that they are going to create a public service announcement presentation titled, "How Teens Can Use Social Media Responsibly."
-Presenters have the option of printing out the Social Media and Teens Presentation Resources Handout for each group to use as a reference.
+Presenters have the option of printing out the Social Media and Teens Presentation Resources handout for each group to use as a reference.
 The purpose of the presentation is to inform the public and teens about responsible social media use.
 Participants must incorporate one Google Workspace application as part of their presentation and use at least one piece of evidence from the Presentation Resources Google Doc linked on this slide.
 Allow groups 20-25 minutes to work on their presentations.

 Display slide 28, and pass out a pad of sticky notes to each group.
 Groups will engage in a Gallery Walk to view the different presentations.
 Each group should have a "presentation station" where there is a group spokesperson or "docent."
 For example, if the group chose to use Google Slides, the spokesperson would run the slide presentation at the "presentation station" and answer any questions.
 The rest of the group members should view all other products.
 Visiting groups should leave a sticky note with feedback at each station/presentation they visit.
 Feedback might include elements that they liked about the presentation or constructive suggestions to make it better (10 minutes).